-Pe er Unit Total Public offering price \$ 10.00 \$ 150,000,000 Underwriting discounts and commissions (1) \$ 0.60 \$ 9,000,000 Proceeds, before expenses, to Stable Road Acquisition Corp. \$ 9.40 \$ 141,000,000
+Pe r Unit Total Public offering price \$ 10.00 \$ 150,000,000 Underwriting discounts and commissions (1) \$ 0.60 \$ 9,000,000 Proceeds, before expenses, to Stable Road Acquisition Corp. \$ 9.40 \$ 141,000,000 underwriters only upon completion of an initial business combination, as described in this prospectus.
+Does not include certain fees and expenses payable to the underwriters in connection with this offering.
+See the section of this prospectus entitled "Underwriting" beginning on page 144 for a description of compensation and other items of value payable to the underwriters.

 (1) Includes \$0.40 per unit, or \$6,000,000 (or up to \$6,900,000 if the underwriters' over-allotment option is exercised in full) in the aggregate payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
-The deferred commissions will be released to the underwriters only upon completion of an initial business combination, as described in this prospectus.
-Does not include certain fees and expenses payable to the underwriters in connection with this offering.
-See the section of this prospectus entitled "Underwriting" beginning on page 134 for a description of compensation and other items of value payable to the underwriters.
+The deferred commissions will be released to the